SSDBM/2024/sponsors.md

 ### Bronze Sponsor (EUR 500)

-- Logo displayed on conference web and the conference program
+- Logo displayed on the conference website and the conference program

 ### Silver Sponsor (EUR 1,000)

-- Logo displayed on conference web and the conference program
+- Logo displayed on the conference website and the conference program
 - Free registration for 1 participant

 ### Gold Sponsor (EUR 2,000)

-- Logo displayed on conference web and the conference program
+- Logo displayed on the conference website and the conference program
 - Flyers/giveaways in handout bags
 - Free registration for 2 participants

 ### Platinum Sponsor (EUR 4,000+)

-- Logo displayed on conference web and the conference printed (online) program
+- Logo displayed on the conference website and the conference printed (online) program
 - Flyers/giveaways in handout bags
 - Free registration for 4 participants